PeterSzakacs/TreasureScooper/core/assets/configurations/XML/worlds/README.txt

     @attributes to: the identifier of the first horizontal tunnel directly reachable from the entrance point
                     (IDREF)
-    @attributes id: the identifier of the tunnel, theoretically can be arbitrary, as long as it is unique, (custom for writing these IDs is to be determined later).
+    @attributes id: the identifier of the entrance, theoretically can be arbitrary, as long as it is unique within the file, (custom for writing these IDs is to be determined later).